 Flint is a handsome tri color male, whelped 11/15 to our Sally x October Mountain Heath.
 We do not usually keep male setters, instead keeping just females to hunt and further our line, but in his first year Flint showed us that he is going to be something special so we are pleased to announce that he is staying with us.
 Flint is muscular and athletic with good conformation, a smooth, fast gait yet he is easy to handle and hunts at a very comfortable range.
 He is pure pleasure to hunt with, handling easy and is reliable, honest and stylish on his birds.
 Around the house he is calm and kind, a gentleman and a pleasure to be around.
 Flint is 57 lbs, OFA Good.

 I am asked by many if I keep any Ryman Setter stud dogs.
 To maintain the number of dogs that I am confident that I can spend plenty of time with and hunt enough to truly evaluate them I typically chose to keep only female setters.
 This also allows me to travel to other reputable breeders and breed to the male that I feel is the very best match for each particular female.
 However, since I closely follow my pups throughout their lifetimes I have contact with and access to some very nice males of my breeding that are owned and hunted by others.
 The following stud dogs are examples of my breeding, if interested in any of these males contact me for more information and the contact info.

 Parker (in Massachusetts) (OFA Good) Parker is a lovely 60 lb male, a full brother to my Storm.
-Parker offers a very desirable pedigree with his direction connection to the now-retired PineCoble Kennels of NY: his sire was Pinecoble Talus.
+Parker offers an old-timey pedigree with his direction connection to the now-retired PineCoble Kennels of NY: his sire was Pinecoble Talus.
 Parker’s mother is my Tweed who has been an outstanding producer for me and Parker has her amazing kind, sweet, lovable temperament.
 Parker is the sire of my June 2019 litter with my Kate and the puppies have beautiful heads and conformation.